chazlarson/telly-testing/README.md

 >NOTE: These scripts are using egrep or sed to process the regex.  telly uses go regex, so there may be differences in the regex processing.
 Typically, the regex being used in telly are pretty simple [this OR that OR the other] so this works well enough.

 At initial commit all of these count and list scripts are configured only for filtering on "group-title", telly's default.
 A filter string can be provided as a parameter; if it's not provided the filter in the config file will be used.
-IF that filter contains anything besides letters [spaces, |], it must be wrapped in quotes.
+If that filter contains anything besides letters [spaces, |], it must be wrapped in quotes.

 `channel_count.sh`